Last Updated on October 7, 2021 by Anne-Marie

 This chocolate martini is fun to serve in the winter for Christmas or New Year’s Eve or as a romantic chocolate cocktail for Valentine’s Day.

-Either way, it’s a little taste of summer during those cold summer months!
+Either way, this smores martini recipe is a little taste of summer during those cold summer months!

 Normally, a s’mores martini is made with a chocolate liquor called Adult Chocolate Milk, a blend of shelf stable chocolate milk and vodka.